-Here at Shelbourne Motors we have thousands of satisfied Rep of Ireland customers who buy new and used cars each year and export them into the Rep of Ireland and adhering fully to VRT regulations.
+Here at Shelbourne Motors we have thousands of satisfied customers who purchase cars & vans each year and export them into the Republic of Ireland while adhering fully to VRT regulations.

-Fully assistance on VRT process from start to finish, we will help and advise you on the process and confirm the VRT rate for the vehicle you are considering purchasing here at Shelbourne Motors.
+Full assistance on the VRT process from start to finish, we will help and advise you on the process and guide you on how to pay the VRT when you export the vehicle into ROI.

 |What vehicles can I import to ROI?||All our vehicles are available to be exported however vehicles older than 6 months cost less VRT so these are more popular.|

 |How do I pay the VRT?||All new motor vehicles and vehicles brought into Rep of Ireland are subject to Vehicle Registration Tax (VRT) and must be registered with the Revenue Commissioners. |

 |What is VRT?||Vehicle Registration Tax (VRT) is a tax you must pay when you first register a motor vehicle in Ireland.
 If you have imported a vehicle, you must pay VRT and receive the vehicle's registration certificate showing that you have paid VRT|

 |Will the vehicle warranty still be valid?||Yes - there are no changes to the vehicle warranty when you export to Republic of Ireland.|

 |Can I trade in my current car?||Yes, we can offer you a part exchange valuation on inspection of your vehicle.|

 |What is the exchange rate?
 Euro vs Stg||We will work on the daily exchange rate as set out our financial partners.|